Xyfir/Documentation/ptorx/help.md

 The replies will be sent to the original sender using the address of the proxy email that received the message.

+## Template

+To save time when creating instant or custom proxy emails, you can set one of your existing proxy emails as a _template_, meaning that its settings (except for address) will be used during the creation process: either prefilled into the custom form, or automatically used for the instant creator.

 # Filters

 Filters can be used to whitelist or blacklist what type of incoming mail is allowed to be redirected to your main address.